12 Best Nature & Wildlife Tours in Rarotonga & the Cook Islands© CookIslandsPocketGuide.com

 Immerse in the natural environment of a South Pacific paradise, whether it’s on land or in the turquoise lagoons, with the nature and wildlife tours of Rarotonga and the Cook Islands.
 From swimming with majestic turtles and humpback whales to trekking through the jungle while learning about the local plants to eat or to use as natural remedies, the nature tours of the Cook Islands are vast and varied.
 This list of the best nature and wildlife tours in the Cook Islands will give you just a taste of what’s available, but be sure to follow the links for even more natural wonders.

-Learn more about the snorkelling tour and book tickets on Viator, Tripadvisor or check out all of the Cook Islands’ snorkelling tours in the 10 Best Snorkelling Tours in the Cook Islands.
-Alternatively, check out their turtle swimming tour on Viator, Tripadvisor or compare with the rest in the 10 Best Turtle Swimming Tours in Rarotonga & the Cook Islands.
+Check out all of the Cook Islands’ snorkelling tours in the 10 Best Snorkelling Tours in the Cook Islands.
+Compare with the rest in the 10 Best Turtle Swimming Tours in Rarotonga & the Cook Islands.

 2. Maunga Tours – Guided Walks